Best Vlogging Gear – Vlogger Starter Pack:

 To check it out, click here: SoundCloud

 There you go!
-There’s everything you need to get started vlogging.
-Just as a wee disclaimer, this is the equipment that I use and it works for me.
-Your requirements, depending on the type of vlog you film, may be different.
+There’s the best vlogging kit for beginners.
+Just as a wee disclaimer, this is the equipment that I use.
+It works for me.
+I think this is the best vlogging equipment for beginners, but your requirements, depending on the type of vlog you film, may be different.
 Find what works for you and double down on that.
 Over time you’ll start to develop your own style and the equipment that you use will revolve around that.